darrylwest/pluggable-webapp/docs/key-management-security.md

 ---

-### Best Practices: How to Fix This
+### Best Practices for Droplet Snapshots

 The goal is to create "clean" or "immutable" images that do not contain any secrets.
-The secrets should be provided to the Droplet at runtime.
+The secrets will be provided to the Droplet at runtime.

-#### 1. Externalize Your Secrets
+#### 1. Externalize Secrets

 Instead of storing secrets on the image, use a dedicated secret management tool.
 The application on your Droplet will then securely fetch these secrets when it starts up.